 Duplication of Benefits: A duplication of benefits occurs when a person, household, business, or other entity receives disaster assistance from multiple sources for the same recovery purpose, and the total assistance received for that purpose is more than the total need.
 The amount in excess of the total need is the Duplication of Benefits ("DOB") and DOB is prohibited by federal law.
-A Duplication of Benefits will occur if the Rebuild Florida Housing Repair and Replacement Program for Hurricane Michael provides assistance to a rental property owner for the same purpose (repair, replacement, or reconstruction) as any previous financial or in-kind assistance provided to a property owner for the repair, replacement, or reconstruction of Benefits.
+A Duplication of Benefits will occur if the Rebuild Florida Housing Repair and Replacement Program for Hurricane Michael provides assistance to a rental property owner for the same purpose (repair, replacement, or reconstruction) as any previous financial or in-kind assistance provided to a property owner for the repair, replacement, or reconstruction of his or her property.
+By Federal Law, Rebuild Florida is prohibited from creating a Duplication of Benefits.
 This prohibition comes from the Robert T. Stafford Disaster Assistance and Emergency Relief Act (Stafford Act) and, therefore, these other sources of funds must be deducted from any potential award.
 FloridaCommerce will comply with HUD's current duplication of benefit policies as reflected in the June 19, 2019, Federal Register Notice entitled "Updates to Duplication of Benefits Requirements Under the Stafford Act for Community Development Block Grant (CDBG) Disaster Recovery Grantees (84 FR 28836), which includes the amendment that when certain conditions are met, loans will no longer be considered a DOB.